xpl/what-code-is-faster/README.md

 ## Extended Configuration

-In case you test functions operate on differently typed inputs, you might need to provide distinct initial values and provide customized comparison function, otherwise it won't pass the soundness check.
+In case you test functions operate on differently typed inputs, you might need to provide distinct initial values and provide a customized comparison function, otherwise it won't pass the soundness check.
 Here is an example:

 ```js
 benchmark('bigint vs number (addition)', {